Finance and Document Execution Authority

 - Associated Bank

-For all Banks, any one of the following University Officers for up to $25,000 (Twenty-Five Thousand Dollars):
+For all Banks, any one of the following University Officers or designee of any one plus an officer for up to $50,000 (Fifty Thousand Dollars):

 Board of Trustees Secretary